-- The student and baby/babies will participate in a weekly meeting with preceptor(s).
+- The student will participate in a weekly meeting with preceptor(s).

 - The student will read 4 articles on pregnancy; adoption; maternal/paternal concerns/roles; the postpartum period; neonatal/infant care.
 Each week the student will present 1 critically reviewed article to the group.
 Submission of the proposed article must be 1 week in advance and approved by the preceptor.